 - supporting Traditional Owner self-determination

-- · optimising environmental and community benefits
+- optimising environmental and community benefits

 - enhancing landscape-scale outcomes

 - demonstrating and communicating outcomes

-- · adapting to climate change.
+- adapting to climate change.

-The corporate plan sets out how the VEWH will manage the Water Holdings and contribute to the delivery of government policy directions.
+It also outlines how the VEWH will manage the environmental Water Holdings and continue to contribute to the delivery of government policy directions in line with our legislated responsibilities.